3urobeat/output-logger/README.md

 - `message` - String that is your message.
 - `nodate` - Boolean that determines if your message should have no date.
 If false or undefined the date format will be `YYYY-MM-DD HH:MM:SS`
 - `remove` - Boolean that determines if your message should be removed by the next line.
 The message will not be removed from the log file.
+- `animation` - Array containing strings for every frame your animation should have or a call to the function animation("name") to use one of the default animations.

 The order of the parameters above can be changed.
 Take a look at `paramstructure` below in the 'Options' section!